merkle-open/generator-nitro/generators/app/templates/project/docs/nitro-config.md

 Default: false

 If set to true, browsersync will be loaded in offline mode.
-This property is passed as `_offline` to handlebars views.
+This property is passed as `_nitro.offline` to handlebars views.

 ### Watch